bright-science/CO7217/partI/miniproject1.md

 ## Submission procedures

 Submit your project using git.
 Your project should be placed under folder `partI` in your private repository.
 That is, your project must be found at `partI/CO7X17.miniproject1` in your repository on GitHub:
-* The commands `./twitterMigrate 10` and `./gradlew clean bootRun` must run without compilation/runtime errors.
+* The commands `./twitterMigrate.sh 10` and `./gradlew clean bootRun` must run without compilation/runtime errors.
+  * The command `./gradlew migrateToMongoDb` must work after copying the files `src/main/resources/twitter/*` to the root folder `CO7X17.miniproject1`.
+These are the files that will be used for testing your solution.
 * The essay must be available as a PDF file at `partI/CO7X17.miniproject1/essay.pdf`